Adam4531/Adam4531/README.md

 ### Hobbies

-- Currently I'm mainly fascinated with martial arts, especially Muay Thai at the moment but it will take me some time to achieve some profesionalism.
+- Currently I'm mainly fascinated with martial arts, especially Muay Thai at the moment but it will take me some time to achieve some profesionalism at it.

 <!-- ### Repos -->